tunahansalih/tunahansalih.github.io/interview-prep/drills/ml-coding-mock-a.md

 - a backward-pass test checking finite gradients for all three inputs;
 - a batch-size-1 case.

 Stop coding at 35 minutes.
-Use the last 10 minutes with `ml-coding-mock-a-check.md`.
+Use the check sheet during the last 10 minutes.